Cottony Soft Rot (White Mold)

 White Mold Carrot (William M. Brown Jr.)

 Cottony soft rot is a white mold caused by the fungus Sclerotinia sclerotiorum.
-The host range is wide, and includes succulent plants, ornamentals, and several vegetable crops.
+The wide host range includes succulent plants, ornamentals, and several vegetable crops.
 For root crops, carrots are most susceptible.

 Symptoms